Hofstra Law

 Yes, participants may arrive early or leave late.
 Accommodations must be secured and funded by said participant for any extra days/nights.

 Classes will be held at the beautiful campus at Scuola Sant’Anna Superiore.
-It is about a 10-minute scenic walk from our hotel.

 The exams will take place in class at the completion of the program.
 There will be two exams at the completion of the 3-credit program.